DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl.md

 ### 4. Describe how the entity can be accessed

-Prior to granting access to the Service entity to various users, the ACL library requires us to define how the entity can be accessed.
+Prior to granting access to the Service entity to various users, the ACL library requires us to __define how the entity can be accessed__.

 For the purpose of this demo, we will define all possible permissions on the Service entity.
 Simply add the following to the Symfony configurations: